aai-institute/pyDVL/docs/value/knn-shapley.md

 [^1]: This is based on a Hoeffding bound and the time complexity of sorting $n$
       points, which is the asymptotic complexity of one utility evaluation of KNN [@jia_efficient_2019a].
+[^2]: As already noted, it is possible to use the standard infrastructure instead
+      although this is only useful for testing purposes To this end, we provide an implementation of the formula above in [KNNClassifierUtility][pydvl.valuation.utility.knn.KNNClassifierUtility].